REST API source concepts

 Scenario Syntax to use

 The examples above show JSON paths leading to properties that have a single value.
-However, the JSON response returned by your web application may contain arrays in which several objects have a property in common.
+However, the API’s JSON response may contain arrays in which several objects have a property in common.
 In such a case, you may want to retrieve some or all of the values associated to this property and populate a single Coveo field with these values.
 You must therefore write your source configuration accordingly, so that Coveo indexes the desired content.

 To populate a Coveo field with many values, use the dynamic value syntax ("CoveoFieldName": "%[DynamicValue]") with, inside the square brackets, a JSONPath expression.